 Today, you can order anything on demand, from food to taxis to personal trainers and even doctors.
 While the first three on-demand services have been popular for some time, on-demand consultations with doctors became a thing not so long ago.
 Telemedicine has attracted lots of interest from clinics, doctors, and patients.
-In 2018, the US telemedicine market saw revenue of $11.8 billion according to MarketWatch.
+In 2020, the global telemedicine market saw revenue of $55.9 billion according to Grand View Research.

 We’re going to talk about how remote care can address problems of access, quality, and cost in delivering healthcare services.
 We’ll also give an overview of the telemedicine market and share the ins and outs of doctor on demand app development.